Wisdom Tooth Extractions – Northeast Lincoln, NE

 When the wisdom teeth, also known as the third molars, erupt, they can cause real, painful issues.
-The team at Northeast Family Dental performs wisdom tooth extractions from the comfort of our state-of-the-art office.
+The team at Williamsburg Dental performs wisdom tooth extractions in Northeast Lincoln, NE from the comfort of our state-of-the-art dental office.

 All About Wisdom Teeth

 The wisdom teeth are the third molars that usually erupt between ages 16 to 25.
 Unfortunately, there is usually not enough space in the gum line to support the additional teeth.
 Problematic wisdom teeth usually cause oral aches and tooth pain.

 In addition to pain, the wisdom teeth can cause a number of problems for oral health and the surrounding teeth.
 These issues associated with wisdom teeth include:

 - Cyst formation around the tooth

 - Crowding of other teeth

 Why do we have the wisdom teeth, anyway?
 Humans used to need these third molars.
 In the days when we ate tough, raw meat, roots, and other difficult-to-chew items, we were constantly losing teeth -- so an extra set came in handy.
 These days, though, our diet has changed, dental health has improved, and we no longer need the third molars.
 Fortunately, wisdom tooth extraction is a routine procedure that solves or prevents issues associated with these third molars.

 Wisdom Tooth Extraction